 Who is YEL insurance for and when?

-YEL insurance is a self-employed person’s personal insurance.
-Read on to find out when you need to take out YEL insurance.
+Pension insurance for the self-employed i.e. YEL insurance is a self-employed person’s personal insurance.
+Learn more about when you have an obligation to take out YEL insurance.

 As a self-employed person, you are responsible for your pension cover.
-You can take care of it by taking out self-employed person’s pension insurance, i.e. YEL insurance, for yourself.
-YEL insurance is the basis for an entrepreneur’s pension and social security, which why it is statutory, i.e. mandatory.
+You can take care of it by taking out self-employed person’s pension insurance, i.e. YEL insurance.
+YEL insurance is the basis for an entrepreneur’s pension and social security, which is why it is a statutory insurance.

 YEL insurance is always personal, not company-specific.
 You can thus have several companies, but you only need one YEL insurance which covers all your entrepreneurial activities.